-The key to understanding alkaline water is knowing about pH levels, which are known to be a measure of acidity or alkalinity of water-soluble substance.
+The key to understanding alkaline water is knowing about pH levels, which are known to be a measure of acidity or alkalinity of a water-soluble substance.
 A pH value is any number from one to 14, with 7 as the neutral point.
 Numbers below seven are considered acidic, while numbers above seven are considered alkaline.
 Regular tap water’s pH is somewhere between 6.5-7.
 Pure water has a pH of 7 and is considered neutral because it has neither acidic nor basic qualities.
 But alkaline water takes “pure” water one step further — pushing its pH to be closer to 8-10.

 What Are The Benefits?

-The idea behind it is that what we consume — refined sugars, processed foods, meats — cause the body to produce more acid, which is also known as the culprit behind many inflammatory conditions in the body.
+The idea behind it is that what we consume — refined sugars, processed foods, meats — causes the body to produce more acid, which is also known as the culprit behind many inflammatory conditions in the body.
 For example, bone loss, cancer, acid reflux, blood pressure.
 Researchers say the body functions best when the pH level is slightly alkaline, so drinking alkaline water helps neutralize acidity levels and maintain proper pH.

 “Chronic inflammatory conditions create more acidic conditions in the human body,” says Essentia’s Director of Clinical and Scientific Research, Ralph E. Holsworth, Jr., D.O.
 “From my clinical perspective, we are able to rehydrate patients and allow the cellular and interstitial fluids to remove free radicals and oxidized products of metabolism.
 Proper intracellular hydration allows the human body to ‘self-clean’ in a process called autophagy.”
 A study published in the Journal of the International Society of Sports Nutrition measured how well leading bottled waters and alkaline water bottles, like Essentia, rehydrated participants after moderate exercise, and found that hydrating with alkaline water was more effective.